materialsproject/custodian/README.md

 # Requirements

 Custodian supports Python 3.8+.
 There are no other required dependencies.
-However, if you wish to use many of the built-in error handlers and Jobs for VASP, NWChem, QChem, etc., you will likely need pymatgen to be install as well.
+However, if you wish to use many of the built-in error handlers and Jobs for VASP, NWChem, QChem, etc., you will likely need pymatgen to be installed as well.

 # Usage

-Please refer to the `official custodian docs
-<http://pythonhosted.org/custodian>`_ for details on how to use
+Please refer to the official [custodian docs] for details on how to use custodian.
-custodian.

 # How to cite custodian